Fear in Kabul after 20-hour Taliban siege

 "I'll grant that they did get an IO (Information Operations) win," he told reporters, using a military term for perceptions and public relations.

-The insurgents had holed up in a part-built multi-storey building and launched their attack on Tuesday afternoon by firing rockets toward the U.S. and other embassies and the headquarters of NATO-led foreign forces.
+The insurgents had holed up in a part-built multi-storey building and launched their attack on Tuesday afternoon by firing rockets towards the U.S. and other embassies and the headquarters of NATO-led foreign forces.

 U.S. Ambassador Ryan Crocker said six or seven rockets hit inside the embassy perimeter during the early hours of the attack but the range meant they had not posed a serious threat.